-That means for investors who manage funds, your portfolio carbon emissions will need to be calculated and disclosed.
-Beyond government mandates, portfolio carbon foot-printing is the critical first step for investors to understand financial risk and reward as the world moves to net-zero.
+That means for investors who manage funds, your portfolio carbon footprints (i.e. financed emissions) will need to be calculated and disclosed.
+Beyond government mandates, portfolio carbon footprints are the critical first step for investors to understand financial risk and reward as the world moves to net-zero.

 So how can you calculate the carbon footprint of a portfolio?
 And what are best practices?
 In this newsletter, I wanted to provide a helpful guide to allow any portfolio manager to easily calculate their carbon footprint and understand what it means.

 If you'd prefer to have a live discussion with someone from the Emmi team, please book a time to chat with my colleague Matthew.
 You can also get started by registration form.

 The Taskforce for Climate-related Financial Disclosures (TCFD) is clear on adopting an equity ownership approach for financed emissions.
 The higher equity percentage holding, the more emissions the investor ‘owns’.
 For disclosure purposes however, what type of emissions are those ‘financed emissions’?

 Carbon disclosure reporting is guided by the GHG Protocol which divides greenhouse gas emissions into three scopes:

 Scope 1 emissions are emissions which come directly from a company and it’s controlled entities

 Scope 2 emissions come from the generation of purchased energy